JosephLalli/personalized_rnaseq/README.md

-Nextflow's default rnaseq pipeline, modified to align to personalized transcriptomes
+Nextflow's default rnaseq pipeline, modified to align to personalized transcriptomes.

+See https://github.com/nf-core/rnaseq for the original pipeline.